Select Page

 We backup all Attachments on the first backup, then backup New Attachments only on each subsequent backup.
 We do not back up all Attachments again on every single backup.

-Backup Folder Structure for Incremental Backups
+Backup Folder Structure for Multi-Version Backups

 Cleanup Schedule